Osamu Dazai (Bungo Stray Dogs): In light novels

 The light novels follow Dazai's backstory.
-Osamu Dazai's Entrance Exam plot describes how Dazai joined the Detective Agency and met his future partners.
+Osamu Dazai's Entrance Exam plot describes how Dazai joined the Detective Agency and met his future partner.
 At the age of 20, he joined the Armed Detective Company on the recommendation of Chief Taneda of the Ministry of Internal Affairs' Special Ability Department and—as a newbie—was entrusted by Fukuzawa Yukichi to Doppo Kunikida.
 Shortly afterwards, they were both assigned to work on the Serial Disappearance of Yokohama's Visitors Case, which Kunikida decided would be Dazai's entrance exam.
 Osamu Dazai and the Dark Era involves his relationship with hitman Oda Sakunosuke four years before the events of the manga, when he was working for the mafia, culminating with Oda encouraging Dazai to leave the group and find a new way of living that does not involve committing murder.
 Dazai, Chuuya, Fifteen Years Old follows Dazai's life as a member of the Port Mafia.
 Dazai, under the watchful eye of Ōgai Mori, receives his first mission to investigate a ghost.
-He and Chuuya Nakahara used to be partners during his days in the Mafia, and together—after they had decimated an enemy organization in one night—they became notorious and dubbed the "Criminal Underworld's Worst Enemy", earning the title Twin Dark (双黒, Sōkoku).
+He and Chuuya Nakahara used to be partners during his days in the Mafia, and together—after they had decimated an enemy organization in one night—they became notorious and dubbed the "Criminal Underworld's Worst Enemy", earning the title Twin Dark (双黒, Sōkoku) in the original Japanese, and Double Black in the English dub.

 The character is also present in the light novel BEAST: White Akutagawa, Black Atsushi, in an alternate version of his world, still working for Port Mafia alongside Atsushi and Kyoka Izumi.
 He also appears in the light novel Bungo Stray Dogs: 55 Minutes, where the Agency is given the job of finding a thief.

 In other media

 Dazai appears in the 2018 film Bungo Stray Dogs: Dead Apple as a member of the Detective Agency.
 At the request of Ango Sakaguchi, the Armed Detective Agency investigates Tatsuhiko Shibusawa, a self-described "collector", tied to an incident involving multiple suicides.
 Dazai allies himself with Shibusawa to counter his plans, and he is stabbed and left to die.
-Chuya manages to save Dazai, thanks to the latter's planning and prediction of Shibusawa's betrayal.
+Chuuya manages to save Dazai, thanks to the latter's planning and prediction of Shibusawa's betrayal.
 The manga adaptation of the film also includes Dazai.

-Dazai is present in the gag series Wan!, where he is depicted in a super-deformed form.
+Dazai is present in the ongoing spinoff manga and animated series Bungo Stray Dogs Wan!, where the characters are presented in minimalistic form and experience comedic hijinks.

 The 2022 live-action film that adapted Beast had Rui Tabuchi portraying the role of Dazai.

 In the mobile phone game Bungo Stray Dogs: Tales of the Lost, Dazai appears as a playable character.
 He is also a guest character in Yume 100.
 In the series' play, Dazai was played by Hideya Tawada.